Do programs who currently receive funding need to apply for funding every year?

 Special one-time purchases:

-- If you have a 1-time purchase (such as a kitchen appliance) that will cost more than 20 percent of your grant (or $500, whichever amount is less), email a detailed request to email@example.com.
+- If you have a 1-time purchase (such as a kitchen appliance) that will cost more than 20 percent of your grant (or $500, whichever amount is less), submit this short equipment request form.

-- Be sure to keep all receipts to submit with your Year-End Report.
+- Once approved, be sure to keep all receipts to submit with your Year-End Report.

 Why does our school need to keep our receipts from grocery purchases?
 What do you do with them?

 Every year we have registered dietitians review grocery receipts submitted by schools.
-This gives us an idea of what types of snack, breakfast, or lunch items schools are purchasing for nutrition programs.
+This gives us an idea of what types of snack, breakfast, or lunch items schools are purchasing.
 The receipts give our program dietitians an idea of what type of food the students at your school are able to access.

 - provide feedback;